 The PSC's authority regarding designation and maintenance is not limited to what one or more commenters refer to as "standards" identified in 47 USC 214(e)(1) and 47 USC 254.
-As pointed out by other commenters, 214(e)(1) and 254, especially 254, are broad direction including rulemaking direction to the The PSC's regulatory authority, including the PSC's FCC. rulemaking authority, includes enactments pursuant to that broad direction, whether through FCC rule or order court or determination.
-However, the PSC agrees adoption of state rules that are inconsistent with FCC rules might be problematic.
-47 USC 254(f).
+As pointed out by other commenters, 214(e)(1) and 254, especially 254, are broad direction including rulemaking direction to the FCC.
+The PSC's regulatory authority, including the PSC's rulemaking authority, includes enactments pursuant to that broad direction, whether through FCC rule or order or court determination.
+However, the PSC agrees adoption of state rules that are inconsistent with FCC rules might be problematic. $\underline{47}$ \underline{USC} $\underline{254(f)}$.